slu-psd-group8-fall2023/Agricom/Backend/README.md

 npm i

 ## Usage
-1. The user can sign up for the application by giving the user info.
+1. The user can sign up for the application by giving the user info.The endpoint is `HTTP://127.0.0.0:3000/signup('user123','user123@gmail.com', 'password123')`.
-2. The user can log in to the application by using the username and password.
+2. The user can log in to the application using the username and password.
+The endpoint is `HTTP://127.0.0.0:3000/login('user123@gmail.com', 'password123')`.
 3. The user can change the password if forgotten by using the forgotten password.
+The endpoint is `HTTP://127.0.0.0:3000/forgotten password('user123@gmail.com')`.
 # Example code snippet
 app.post('/login', async(req, res) => {
     # Your login logic here
     }

 # Usage example
-HTTP://127.0.0.0:3000/login('user123', 'password123')
+`HTTP://127.0.0.0:3000/login('user123', 'password123')`

 ## Features
   - Implement the backend flow for login, signup, and ForgetPassword.
-  - Integrate backend database (DB) integration.
+  - Implement backend database (DB) integration.

-## Contact
-Please contact AgriCom at agrocom0532@gmail.com for questions or support.